 Forest Heights Scooter Park keeps young residents active with swings, slides, a seesaw, merry-go round and 6-foot-wide scooter racetrack encircling the playground.

-Residents have a ball at Jackson Park, a 3-acre green space for baseball and soccer enthusiasts complete with soccer goals, a backstop, bleachers and benches to watch all the action!
+Residents have a ball at Jackson Park, a 3-acre green space for baseball and soccer enthusiasts complete with soccer goals, a backstop and bleachers to watch all the action!

-A butterfly-themed park and play ground offering fun for the whole family.
+A favorite play space in Woodforest, Monarch Park is a butterfly-themed park and playground offering fun for the whole family.

 In Kinderwood Park, play comes naturally.
-Here the community's youngest residents can climb on boulders, balance on logs and dig in a dry creek bed.
-Additions to the park were completed in 2017 with new play structures and a swing set.
+Here, young residents can climb on boulders, balance on logs and dig in a dry creek bed, as well as swing and play on traditional equipment.